smhjamalii/concurrent-banking-system/README.md

 ### Test environment preparation

-Before running tests it is necessary to execute TestDataGenerator.main for generating.
-It will create two files under target/test-classes/sql directly namely bankaccount-inserts.sql and user-inserts.sql.
+Before running tests it is necessary to execute TestDataGenerator.main.
+It will create two files under target/test-classes/sql namely bankaccount-inserts.sql and user-inserts.sql.
 Copy these two files into resources/sql package if they aren't exist there.